fieldbook/api-docs/reference.md

 * The `webhookId` that the callback is for
 * A `user` hash with basic details about the user who made the change
-* A `changes` hash with one key per sheet that was affected, each of which has:
+* A `changes` hash.
+If the webhook was not created with a sheet specified, then this has one key per sheet that was affected, each of which has:
     - Optionally, a `create` array of created records
     - Optionally, an `update` array of updated records
     - Optionally, a `destroy` array of deleted records.